adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 Progressive Enhancement is one of those things that everyone knows right?
 However, throughout my career, it has always been a hot topic, and one that developers have struggled with in one form or other, and demonstrating signficant misundestandings about the subject, particularly when it comes to Javascript.

 This article addresses these misunderstandings and provides long forgotten but reliable solutions, that have stood the test of time and can still, today be considered cutting-edge.
-The fact is that this subject is quite possibly the most important and misunderstood aspect of front-end web development, period.
+The fact is that this subject is quite possibly the most important and misunderstood aspect of Javascript development, period.

 > &ldquo;The problems we have with websites are ones we create ourselves&rdquo;
 <br>&mdash; <cite>Motherfuckingwebsite.com</cite>

 The beauty of the web is that by default, it is accessible to *everyone*.
 It's us developers that come along and ruin it.
 Websites such as the one I quote above are not alone either, demonstrating there are many of us that have the right intention &mdash; to serve the user first.
 Often, even the best intentions fall short in their execution as we will see shortly.

 So what is the best way to define what Progressive Enhancement *really* is?
-I think the following statement says it best:
+I think the following description does it justice:

 > Progressive Enhancement is the approach of providing a baseline **core** experience for everyone; and creating a better **enhanced** experience for people who use a more capable browser.

-Whilst Progressive Enhancement doesn't just pertain to Javascript, it is definitely the technology that developers tend to suffer with the most.
+Whilst Progressive Enhancement doesn't just pertain to Javascript, it is definitely the technology that developers tend to struggle with the most.
 We just can't seem to answer the following question with aplomb:

 > &ldquo;How am I meant to write Javascript in a Progressive Enhancement way?&rdquo;